sones/sones/Installer/doc/ReadMe.txt

 Configuration
 =============

-There is a configuration file which is named 'sonesGraphDBStarter.exe.cfg' located in the installation directory.
+There is a configuration file which is named 'sonesGraphDBStarter.exe.config' located in the installation directory.
+To edit the file the following steps can be performed:

+1. Open the Windows Command Line Shell as the Administrator user
+2. Change the directory to the sones GraphDB installation directory
+3. Make sure that the file is existent: dir *.config
+4. Enter the following command: notepad sonesGraphDBStarter.exe.config

 FAQ
 ===